 From that very moment, my only thought has been how could I go back to my books and my calculations.
 And this still is my first thought, when I wake up in the morning.
 After almost 20 years.

 I have experienced some short improvements in these years, during which I had to learn again how to study, how to do calculations, how to code.
 I never went back to what I was, though.
 And my brain is ageing, of course, as anyone else’s brain does.
 But in these short periods of miraculous come back I experience a rare sense of joy (along with anger and fear).
-Something that only if you have been facing death you can experience.
+Something that you can experience only if you have been facing death.

 In fact, I lived only when I crossed these short bridges from one abyss to the following one.

 The purpose of the following analysis is to search for the viral epitopes that elicited – in a ME/CFS patient – IgGs against a set of 6 peptides, determined thanks to an array of 150.000 random peptides of 16 amino acids each.
 These peptides were used as query sequences in a BLAST search against viral proteins.
 No human virus was found.
 Three phages of bacterial human pathogens were identified, belonging to the classes Actinobacteria and γ-Proteobacteria.
 One of these bacteria, Serratia marcescens, was identified in a similar study on 21 ME/CFS cases.

 Scientists have been speculating about an infectious aetiology of ME/CFS for decades, without never being able to link the disease to a specific pathogen.
 The idea that the disease might be triggered and/or maintained by an infection is due to the observation that for most of the patients the onset occurs after an infectious illness (Chu, L. et al. 2019).
 It has also been observed that after a major infection (whether parasitic, viral or bacterial) about 11% of the population develops ME/CFS (Mørch K et al. 2013), (Hickie I. et al. 2006).